 - Easy to use

 - Universal therapy pad

 - Quiet cooling therapy system

 Aqua Relief Hot And Cold Water Therapy Machine pump both hot and cold water to help soothe your aching body.
 This machine provides added compression to the injury site and is ideal for chronic conditions like arthritis and diabetic neuropathy.
-You can use this machine on your hips, ankles, shoulders, legs, and wrists.
+You can use this machine for soothing shoulder pain and also to comfort your hips, ankles, legs, and wrists.
 This machine comes with power and heater switches.
 You can tweak the temperature dial to shift between hot and cold therapy.